 • Determination of Eligibility: After the evaluation, an individual team from the school meets with you to discuss whether your child has a disability and if it affects his ability to learn.
 (If your child doesn’t meet the requirements for an IEP, he may qualify for a 504 plan, which can provide many of the same accommodations and services.)

 • Developing the IEP: If your child is eligible for special education, his IEP team creates a plan to meet his needs.
 You are an equal member of this team and play a crucial role.
 You know and understand your child better than anyone else on the team.
-Your insights can help ensure that your child receives the services and supports he needs to succeed in school.
+Your insights can help ensure your child receives the services and support he needs to succeed in school.